-The Declaration of Independence was not addressed to King George, nor was a copy delivered to him by colonial representatives (although there was no doubt that he would eventually see it).
-The purpose of the Declaration was to explain to the American colonists why the Continental Congress felt it necessary to break with Great Britain, and to justify their actions to the rest of the world.
+The Declaration of Independence was not addressed to King George, nor was a copy delivered to him by colonial representatives (although there was little doubt that he would eventually see it).
+The purpose of the Declaration was for the Continental Congress to explain to the American colonists whom they represented why they felt it necessary to break with Great Britain, and to justify their actions to the rest of the world.
 The Declaration blames “the present King of Great Britain” for “a history of repeated injuries and usurpations, all having in direct object the establishment of an absolute Tyranny over these States,” but it isn’t addressed to

-Congress kept the identities of the signatories secret for several months to protect them from being charged with treason, so Hancock and others did run a great risk for affixing their names to that document.
+Congress kept the identities of the signatories secret for several months to protect them from being charged with treason, so John Hancock and others did run a great risk for affixing their names to that document.
 However, Hancock typically signed his name in the fancy, large script so familiar to us, and the reason his name appears in the middle of the top row of the Declaration is because he was president of the Continental Congress at the time the document was approved and adopted.
-Moreover, despite the impression created by John Trumbull's famous painting of the event, Hancock did not sign his name amidst a crowd of other delegates, and the legendary phrases that he supposedly uttered as he signed his name didn't appear in histories and biographies until well after the fact.
+But he was much more than a man with a fancy signature, and his legend is a fascinating and admirable story without the need for embellishment.